 Growth in MA

-From 13 percent in 2004, the number of MA enrollees increased to approximately one-third of all Medicare enrollees (about 20 million Americans) in 2017.
+From 13 percent in 2004, the number of MA enrollees increased to approximately one-third of all Medicare enrollment (about 20 million Americans) in 2017.
 According to LEK Consulting, MA enrollment is expected to exceed 50 percent market penetration (nearly 38 million) by the end of 2025.
 With MA plans growing in popularity, more health insurance carriers look forward to improving their MA star ratings.

 To get the best results, they should team up with an experienced healthcare call center with multichannel capabilities, like Ameridial, to provide their members with a high-quality seamless experience throughout their journey.